jeremyzilar/street-view/README.md

 ## Contributing

 This is a private project for Santa Fe providers.
-If you're interested in deploying Caminos in your city, please reach out.
+If you're interested in deploying Many Paths in your city, please reach out.

 ---